-Auckland Transport Hop card transfer ticketing extended to ferry users
+Auckland Transport Hop card transfer ticketing soon to be extended to ferry users

 • Covid 19 coronavirus: Auckland ferry issues continue as virus delays public transport review

-AT Hop monthly ferry pass customers can also take advantage of the new integrated fares.
+AT Hop monthly ferry pass customers will also be able to take advantage of the new integrated fares.

 Mayor Phil Goff said integrated fares make it simpler and cheaper to use public transport.